-Rails 8, Kamal, and Securing Your VPS: A Practical Guide to Hardening SSHD
+Rails 8, Kamal, and Securing Your VPS: The Ultimate Guide to Hardening SSHD

 | Shey Sewani | Toronto